seshadrilab/tcrconvertr/README.md

 # Convert TCR gene names

 `TCRconvertR` converts V, D, J, and/or C gene names between the 10X Genomics, Adaptive Biotechnologies, and IMGT nomenclatures.
+IMGT is the AIRR Community–recommended standard.
 It supports alpha-beta and gamma-delta T cell receptors (TCRs) for human, mouse, and rhesus macaque.
 Users can also define custom species, see:
 `vignette("custom-species")`.
 A [Python
 version](https://github.com/seshadrilab/tcrconvert) with command-line
 support is also available.